billsix/cprogrammingbook/doc/02-Variables.rst

 Unsigned types also have the special property of never overflowing in arithmetic.
-Adding 1 to a signed variable that already contains the maximum possible positive number for its type will result in overflow, and the program's behaviour becomes undefined.
+Adding 1 to a signed variable that already contains the maximum possible positive number for its type will result in overflow, and the program's behavior becomes undefined.
 That can never happen with unsigned types, because they are defined to work ‘modulo one greater than the maximum number that they can hold’.
 What this means is best illustrated by example: